BlancaRibas/Ironhack_Final_Project/README.md

 ### 💡 Goal:

-✈️When traveling I always have issues to convert currencies, thus my goal is to creat a currency converter based in image recognition.
+✈️When traveling I always have issues to convert currencies, thus my goal is to creat a currency converter based on image recognition.

 ✍️I am going to create a product concept of 255.